Qminder/javascript-api/README.md

 ## Installation

-You can install this package either manually or with `bower`.
+You can install this package either manually or with `bower` or `npm`.

 ### Manually